How to Spend 2 Days in San Francisco

 If you like to travel in style and want luxury by the waterfront, you should consider staying at the Fairmount Heritage Place at Ghiradelli Square.
 For more budget-friendly options around Fisherman’s Wharf, visit our post outlining all of the best hotels in the area!

 To experience a smaller, more local neighborhood we recommend staying at a hotel in North Beach.
 For a cozy boutique inn experience check out the Washington Square Inn in North Beach.
 It’s perfect for a romantic weekend in San Francisco!

-What to See in San Francisco in 2 Days – Day One
+Day 1: What to See in San Francisco in 2 Days

 Start your San Francisco getaway at the Ferry Building Marketplace, home to many gourmet shops and restaurants.
 Grab a coffee at Blue Bottle and a pastry at Acme Bread Company and enjoy the fantastic views out across the Bay.

 If you are there on a Tuesday, Thursday, or Saturday, you may even stumble into the Ferry Building Farmer’s Market.
 This is a great place to browse the best local produce and artisan foods!